MiteshShah/miteshshah.github.io/_posts/linux/git/2015-06-26-how-to-push-single-commit-with-git.markdown

 ---
 layout: post
-title: "How to Push Single Commit With Git"
+title: "How to Push Specific Commit With Git"
 author:
 modified:
 comments: true